 And, for fun, here's my favorite shot from this process:

 How's that for a process shot?
-What you're looking at is the clasp, hanging out of a potato that I used to protect the chain during soldering (I sliced it in half, dug a channel and then pinned it back together with toothpicks).
-I wanted the security of a soldered clasp and don't have a welder, so I needed to heat the entire piece with flame.
+What you're seeing is the clasp, hanging out of a potato that I used to protect the chain during soldering (I sliced it in half, dug a channel and then pinned it back together with toothpicks).
+I wanted the security of a soldered clasp, so I needed to heat the entire piece with flame.
 This means there's more heat spread and a greater effect on the surrounding metal.
 Heating a chain can be risky, since it tends to be thinner gold wire and is susceptible to damage before the soldered join is complete.
 Enter the potato: it protects the chain by absorbing the heat from the flame and keeps the chain cool since it had just been pulled from the fridge.
 This is a metalsmithing trick that is as old as dirt, and for that reason, my favorite kind.
-So much more fun than buying a solution, I say!
+So much more fun, I say!